astrofrog/astropy4cambridge/docs/index.rst

 (works for MacOS X, Linux, and Windows).
 We recommend downloading the Python 3.5 version (you will still be able to set up Python 2 environments if needed).
+Alternatively you can find installation info here: :doc:`install`.

 Useful links
 ------------